Frequently Asked Questions (FAQ’s)

 • Yes.
 Because this funding is meant to impact Lakota people on ancestral lands, the proposed project must occur within and engage with Lakota communities living west of the Missouri River in South Dakota.
 Additionally, projects may occur in areas including Lakota communities living within and outside the reservations.

-• The Sinew Fund will schedule 1-on-1 application consultation sessions between July 24th - July 30th.
+• The Sinew Fund will schedule 1-on-1 application consultation sessions between July 8th - August 12th.
 During this time, applicants can receive direct feedback regarding their application from a Sinew staff member.
-You can schedule your consultation date and time here.
+You can schedule your consultation date and time here: https://calendly.com/sinew/sinew-fund-1-on-1-consultation-sessions

-Additionally, The Sinew Fund will host two virtual information sessions and one in-person information session to outline the process and eligibility requirements and to answer any questions applicants may have.
+Additionally, The Sinew Fund will host two virtual information sessions to outline the process and eligibility requirements and to answer any questions applicants may have.
 A recording of the first information session will be viewable on the main Sinew Fund web page, Racing Magpie’s Facebook page, and Racing Magpie’s Youtube channel.
 The live streaming and in-person information sessions are on the main Sinew Fund webpage and Racing Magpie’s Facebook page.

 If you have a question about the application process or eligibility that needs to be answered in the information sessions or need assistance from our team in reading or filling out the application, please email us at sinew@racingmagpie.org.